T-Python-June-24/LAB_FUNCTIONS_101/README.md

 # LAB_FUNCTIONS_101

-## Create a function that takes 1 parameter of type int , then it prints out the result formatted like the following patter (if we give it 5 for example):
+## Create a function that takes 1 parameter of type int , then it prints out the result formatted like the following pattern (if we give it 5 for example):

 **Example Output for `5`**
 ```